 So what’s the difference between SIL and SDA?

-One of the supports that may be funded for some participants who have an extreme functional impairment or very high support needs is SDA.
-This refers to the specialist housing solution that they can access that also assists them in receiving the services that cater to their high support needs.
-SDA accommodation may be specifically designed for people with high needs or be located in an area that makes it feasible for them to access complex or costly supports that help them to live independently.
+SDA may be specifically designed housing for people with high needs or modified existing housing, located in an area that makes it feasible for to access complex or costly supports that help the house member to live independently.

-On the other hand, SIL refers to the onsite supports and daily living services that help develop the skills of individuals to live as autonomously as possible.
+On the other hand, SIL refers to the onsite supports and daily living services that help develop the skills of house members to live as autonomously as possible.

-If you require both high needs accommodation and daily living support, SDA and SIL will be funded separately in your plan.
-This gives you more choice, because you can reside in accommodation suited to your needs and access the supports of your choice.
+If you require both special designed or modified accommodation and daily living support, SDA and SIL will be funded separately in your plan.
+This gives you more choice, because you can reside in accommodation suited to your needs and access the SIL supports of your choice.

 Having the funding separated means that you can change your support services without moving from your SDA funded accommodation.
 If you do choose to move, you will need to reapply for your SDA funding.

 Challenge Disability Services has shared homes available throughout NSW, and are quickly expanding with more.
-For more information on our accommodation and supported living options, click here.
+For more information on our accommodation and Supported Independent Living options, click here.

 If you would like more information on Challenge Community Services accommodation services,